OpenAlly/npm-packages/src/config/README.md

 Will read the local configuration on disk.
 A default `payload` value can be provided in case the file doesn't exist !

 > [!CAUTION]
-> When the file doesn't exist, the configuration is written at the next loop iteration (with `lazyWriteOnDisk`).
+> When the file doesn't exist, the configuration is written at the next loop iteration

 ### `AsynchronousConfig.setupHotReload(): void`